808ss/thesis/README.md

 This is the repository for the aforementioned undergraduate thesis by Avancena et al. (2024).

-The links below show the Google Colab notebooks that was used to implement the methodology of the study.
+The links below show the Google Colab notebooks that were used to implement the methodology of the study.

 CAS
 * All variables & Effluent Chlorine Residual as Target: https://colab.research.google.com/drive/1Nbso0YILcgZeGQ3pOXzGi7tWImXGKNS4?usp=share_link